Seria

-Name
+Etymology

-The name Seria is an acronym for the South East Reserved Industrial Area.
-In the past, Seria used to be known as Padang Berawa, the local name which translates as 'Wild Pigeon's Field', and referred to the area between the Bera and Seria rivers.
-However, the name has become forgotten today.
+The town's name was derived from that of the river near where oil was first discovered in 1929.
+In the past, Seria used to be known as Padang Berawa, the local name which has been translated as 'Wild Pigeon's Field', and referred to the area between the Bera and Seria rivers.
+However, the original name has become forgotten today.
+Berawa is also a word of Indonesian origin, meaning low ground (usually in coastal areas) and flooded with water, usually with lots of aquatic plants, an apt description of what Seria had been in the past.
+Thus suggesting as well that the original name may have Indonesian or Javanese influence.

 Geography

 Seria is located within a mangrove swamp and surrounded by an oil field.